-Sisk, a Democrat, was the representative for California's 15th congressional district from 1977 to 1978.
+Sisk was the representative for California’s 15th congressional district and was a Democrat.
+He served from 1977 to 1978.

-The chart is based on the bills Sisk sponsored and cosponsored.
+The chart is based on the bills Sisk sponsored and cosponsored from Jan 3, 1973 to Oct 15, 1978.
 See full analysis methodology.

 Sisk was the primary sponsor of 11 bills that were enacted.
 The most recent include: